Sikkim: Infrastructure

 Sikkim's roads are maintained by the Border Roads Organisation (BRO), an offshoot of the Indian Army.
-The roads in southern Sikkim are in relatively good condition, landslides being less frequent in this region.
+The roads in southern Sikkim are in relatively good condition, with landslides being less frequent in this region.
 The state government maintains 1857 km of roadways that do not fall under the BRO's jurisdiction.

 Sikkim receives most of its electricity from 19 hydroelectric power stations.
 Power is also obtained from the National Thermal Power Corporation and Power Grid Corporation of India.
-By 2006, the state had achieved 100 per cent rural electrification.
+By 2006, the state had achieved 100 percent rural electrification.
 However, the voltage remains unstable and voltage stabilisers are needed.
 Per capita consumption of electricity in Sikkim was approximately 182 kWh in 2006.
 The state government has promoted biogas and solar power for cooking, but these have received a poor response and are used mostly for lighting purposes.
-In 2005, 73.2 per cent of Sikkim's households were reported to have access to safe drinking water, and the state's large number of mountain streams assures a sufficient water supply.
+In 2005, 73.2 percent of Sikkim's households were reported to have access to safe drinking water, and the state's large number of mountain streams assures a sufficient water supply.

-On 8 December 2008, it was announced that Sikkim had become the first state in India to achieve 100 per cent sanitation coverage, becoming completely free of public defecation, thus attaining the status of "Nirmal State".
+On 8 December 2008, it was announced that Sikkim had become the first state in India to achieve 100 percent sanitation coverage, becoming completely free of public defecation, thus attaining the status of "Nirmal State".